Twitches (novel series): The Power of Two

 Camryn and Alex are twin witches that were raised far apart by adoptive parents, each totally unaware of the existence of the other.
 That is, until their fourteenth year when a tragedy brings them together.
 Who are they?
 What are these scary witchy powers they've hidden from themselves and others?
 Why have they been brought together now?
 And by who?

 Building a Mystery

-Twin witches Cam and Alexa couldn't be more different (Cam is a pretty and cheerful Ms. Popular, Alex is a sullen punk girl), but what they've got in common are their witchy powers!
+Twin witches Cam and Alex couldn't be more different (Cam is a pretty and cheerful Ms. Popular, Alex is a sullen punk girl), but what they've got in common are their witchy powers!
 And when a cute, mysterious new boy moves into their neighborhood, those powers are put to the test like never before.
 Could the boy be connected to the twins' past, which they are still learning about?
 And can the girls hold back the evil that surrounds them?